Coronavirus in New York: Latest briefings and information

 The WRVO newsroom will use this space to provide updated numbers and the latest briefings from officials about the coronavirus and COVID-19 in New York.

-As of May 13, 2021, all New Yorkers ages 12 and up are eligible to receive a COVID-19 vaccine.
+All New Yorkers ages 6 months and up are eligible to receive a COVID-19 vaccine.
 Click here to find a vaccine appointment.

 New York has launched a "report card" that keeps track of the number of positive tests in school districts across the state.
 Find your school district here.